AleksaLuk/client-server-network/README.md

 ## Running the application
 ### LOCAL
-Local erver is required to be running before client attempts to connect.
+Local server is required to be running before client attempts to connect.
 1. Run main-server.py (or custom server.py implementation)
 2. Run main-client.py (or custom client.py implementation)

 ### REMOTE (AWS)
 An EC2 instance has been set up with the server running as an always-on service.
 The user will not have to run their own server.
-1. Set host = "18.135.93.207"
+1. Set host = 18.135.93.207
 2. Set port = 80
 3. Run main-client.py (or custom client.py implementation)